Program Specialist (NSFP Office Staff) - NOW HIRING

 - Desire to positively impact Eastern Illinois University and be a positive role model and influence on the student body.

-- Work in the New Student Programs office each week (minimum of 8-10 hours) during the spring and fall semesters and 30-40 hours a week during the summer.
+- Work in the New Student & Family Programs office each week (minimum of 8-10 hours) during the spring and fall semesters and 30-40 hours a week during the summer.
 Summer Requirements: From May through August individuals are required to work extensive hours and will not be able to hold another job or take a class without permission from the director.

 - Attend all training sessions and staff meetings.